mattmcfad/FE-Dev-Interviews/README.md

 * Are you familiar with version control?
 Do you use Git, Subversion or Mercurial?
 * Have you worked with a CMS?
 * What browsers do you typically test in and support?
+* Are you familiar with Cross-browser compatibility testing?
+Have you used it on any projects?
 * What do you use as your primary text editor?
 * Do you use Github and/or Bitbucket?
 * What is your testing workflow?